ashuthe1/LocalMind/README.md

 The backend is implemented in Golang and includes:

 - **API Handlers:** Located in `backend/api/handlers.go`, these endpoints handle creating chats, sending messages (with SSE streaming), deleting chats, and managing users.
-- **Services:** Business logic is modularized into services for handling chats, user management, and interaction with local OLLAMa models.
+- **Services:** Business logic is modularized into services for handling chats, user management, and interaction with local OLLAMA models.
 - **MongoDB Integration:** Chat messages and user information are stored in MongoDB for persistence.
-- **Local AI Model Interaction:** The server interacts with local OLLAMa models to generate responses.
+- **Local AI Model Interaction:** The server interacts with local OLLAMA models to generate responses.
 This can be configured to use any compatible model.

 ---